pkardas/notes/books/code-complete.md

 > Make your code so good that you don't need comments, and then comment it to make it even better.

+Commenting data declarations:

+- comment the units
+- comment the range of allowable numeric values
+- use enumerated types to express coded meanings
+- comment limitations of input data, use assertions
+- if variable is used as bit field, explain every bit
+- if you have comments that refer to a specific variable, make sure the comment stays updated after variable name change

+Keep comments close to the code they describe.
+Describe the design approaches, limitations, usage assumptions and so on.
+Do not document implementation details in the interface.